It takes a village to run a ministry. Learn how Coastal Cathedral uses texting to engage with its members at even a moment's notice.

 “You can have 700 people at your church, but you’re going to have about 15-22% of that who make up your core group,” notes Nathan.
 “They’re your volunteers, they tune into every stream, read every post.
 But there’s no analytics on social media for me to find my core group, and that’s who I need to reach to get things done.”

-In addition to holding weekly services, Coastal Cathedral also has their own daycare and participates in several ongoing philanthropic missions.
+In addition to holding weekly services, Coastal Cathedral also has its own daycare and participates in several ongoing philanthropic missions.
 As anyone involved in their own faith community knows, this doesn’t happen without a lot of support from the community.

 Nathan needed a way to reach his most engaged members with all of Coastal’s volunteer needs.
 After testing out a few different communication methods, it was texting that proved the most effective way to reach his most engaged members.

 While social media allows him to reach people connected to their ministry in some way, it’s texting that cuts through the noise and really produces valuable engagement.

 As Nathan puts it: it’s simple, familiar, accessible, and affordable.